 Chemistry Databases

-Cambridge Structural Database System (CSDS) - the full suite of CCDC databases that you download to run on your computer.
-Includes Conquest for searching CSD, and Mercury for visualization and 3D printing (other databases listed to the right).
-The "power user" version.
+Cambridge Structural Database System (CSDS) - the full suite of CCDC databases (ConQuest, Mercury, Mogul, CrossMiner) that you download to run on your computer.
+Includes Conquest for searching CSD, Mercury for 3D visualization and Mogul for molecular geometry.
 To access, you'll need to download and install the software, ask Chemistry Librarian for site and registration codes.

 WebCSD - Online access to the Cambridge Structural Database, if you just want to search or browser structures and view the associated crystallographic, chemical, or bibliographic information for each.